chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 	- Sisu: “Yeah, lunch is ready.”
 	- Raya: “I’ve always woken myself before sunrise.
 But for the first time in *years*, I’m waking up to voices other than Tuk-Tuk.
 I feel safe.
 On a boat.”
 	- Sisu nods over to Boun
 - Raya walks up to him.
-“Thanks for saving me...
-I’m sorry about the Shrimp-aquarium.”
+“Thanks for saving me… I’m sorry about the Shrimp-aquarium.”
 	- “Shrimp-O-rium.”
 	- Raya, “Sorry.
 For assuming the worst of you.
 And for what happened to your family.”
 	- Boun, “That’s Kumandra, I guess.”